The First Oregon Trail

 Today, Rich County maintains its agricultural heritage while also benefiting from tourism.
 The area offers picturesque landscapes, outdoor recreational activities, and access to the Bear Lake, known as the "Caribbean of the Rockies" due to its turquoise blue waters.
 The county hosts various events throughout the year, attracting visitors from nearby cities and states.
 Rich County continues to grow slowly and is known for its small-town charm and natural beauty.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Rich County, Utah.
+This timeline provides a concise overview of the key events in the history of Rich County, Utah.

 • 1840: The first fur trappers visit the area that is now Rich County